mattsnell/people-poc-main/src/docs/details.md

 ## Dockerfile

 There are a number of ways to tackle this particular problem.
-In this example, I've designed my image from an older CentOS base:
+In this example, I've built my image from an older CentOS base:

 ```Dockerfile
 FROM centos:6.10